GitHub sync

 Authentication

-The sync status indicator surfaces an auth-error state when stored credentials stop working, and sync pauses until you reauthenticate.
+The sync status indicator surfaces an auth-error state when stored credentials stop working, and sync pauses until you reconnect.

 Sync status and conflicts